 - The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes - The triangular areas indicate the location of the enhanced phase of the MJO - Counter-clockwise motion is indicative of eastward propagation.
-Large dot most recent observation. - Distance from the origin is proportional to MJO strength - ■ Line colors distinguish different months The MJO index decreased in amplitude with little eastward propagation during the past week.
-The enhanced phase remains across the Pacific.
+Large dot most recent observation. - Distance from the origin is proportional to MJO strength - ■ Line colors distinguish different months Since the beginning of January, the MJO index decreased in amplitude with no eastward propagation.